aboutcode-org/scancode.io/docs/tutorial-4.rst

 ============================

-This chapter is complementary to the :ref:`tutorial_3` tutorial, and the output shown here is the generated results of that tutorial's pipeline run.
+This chapter is complementary to the :ref:`tutorial_3` tutorial, and the output shown here is the generated results of the tutorial's pipeline run.
 The goal here is to guide you on how to understand and review your scan results using the ScanCode.io web interface.

 .. tip::
-    As a perquisite, follow the :ref:`tutorial_3` tutorial to have a better understanding of the results included here.
+    As a perquisite, follow the :ref:`tutorial_3` tutorial to have a better understanding of the information included here.

 .. image:: images/tutorial-4-project-list.png